Crimson-breasted shrike

 The crimson-breasted shrike (Laniarius atrococcineus) or the crimson-breasted gonolek, ('gonolek' - supposedly imitative of its call), or the crimson-breasted boubou, is a southern African bird.
 It has black upper parts with a white flash on the wing, and bright scarlet underparts.
 The International Union for Conservation of Nature has rated it as a "least-concern species".

 Taxonomy

 The species was first collected by William John Burchell in 1811 near the confluence of the Vaal and Orange Rivers.
 He named it atrococcineus meaning 'black/red', finding the striking colour combination quite remarkable.
-The generic name Laniarius was coined by the French ornithologist Louis Jean Pierre Vieillot and was meant to call attention to the butcher-like habits of the group.
+The generic name Laniarius was coined by the French ornithologist Louis Pierre Vieillot and was meant to call attention to the butcher-like habits of the group.
 In South West Africa its colours reminded Germans of their homeland flag and it therefore became the Reichsvogel ("Empire bird").
 The species is closely related to two other bushshrikes, the yellow-crowned gonolek (Laniarius barbarus) and the black-headed gonolek (Laniarius erythrogaster) of East Africa, but DNA research has shown that it does not form a superspecies with the yellow-crowned gonolek (L. barbarus), the black-headed gonolek (L. erythrogaster) and the papyrus gonolek (L. mufumbiri), as previously thought.